 Ladies and gentlemen, that is the vending machine cookie of blonde chocolates, when you should really be trying the metaphorical gooey-chocolate-chip-cookie-from-that-fancy-bakery-on-the-corner version.
 The Hershey’s version is even worse, as it doesn’t contain a single cacao product at all; it’s basically vegetable oil with white sugar.
 Ew.

-Below are some links for where to buy real blonde chocolate online, though as always, I encourage you to look for a local craft chocolate shop that may produce it near you.
+Below are some links for where to buy real blonde chocolate online, though as always, I encourage you to look for a local craft chocolate shop that may produce it near you, such as Fruition Chocolate in New York or Dormouse Chocolate in Dorchester, UK.

 Blonde Chocolate Recipe